Nepal | India | info | About | Contact

 Fleece/sweatpants

-Great for the chilly evenings, thicker is better (except for when the stoves in the teahouses really heat up!).
+Great for the occasional chilly evening.
 A thermal layer under your trek pants will work for some less cold treks instead.

 Day-wear shirt